 It's all too easy to fall into the trap of making your PPC Ads too broad.
 One way of streamlining and focusing your ads is by targeting them for specific locations.

-A surprisingly large number of online advertisers and businesses set the location of their PPC adverts towards the United Kingdom and then forget about their ads.
+A surprisingly large number of online advertisers and businesses set the location of their PPC campaigns towards the United Kingdom and then forget about their ads.
 Using IP addresses and a number of signals, search engines such as Google have a very good idea where each IP address is located within the UK.
-This allows for a very clever feature in Adwords which allows you to target your PPC advertising to particular locations.
+This allows for a very clever feature in Google Ads which allows you to target your PPC advertising to particular locations.

-Google Adwords can pin-point ads in many locations from region, to country level, to county level to city level and even postcode level.
+Google Ads can pin-point ads in many locations from the region, to the country level, to the county level to the city level and even postcode level.
 This is done at the campaign level of the account.

-To apply this, log into your Google Adwords account and select your campaign.
+To apply this, log into your Google Ads account and select your campaign.

 Once in your campaign, click Settings along the top menu of options.

-Click Save.
-Then once back on the main settings screen, click Edit in the Locations section to bring up you current targeted locations for your PPC campaign.
+Click on the Locations section to bring up your current targeted locations for your PPC campaign.

-When you click Advanced Search, you will have a range of options to edit and set your location targeting for your PPC advertising campaign.
+When you select Enter another location and click Advanced Search, you will have a range of options to edit and set your location targeting for your PPC advertising campaign.
 There will be Search, Radius Targeting, Location Groups and Bulk Locations tabs as demonstrated below.